Our 50-year History!

 CHRISTMAS SHARING: AN IRS RECOGNIZED 501(C)3 PUBLIC CHARITY

-While Bill Davission is no longer with us, “his vision of the community reaching out to struggling families in District 200 continues to gain support from schools, neighbors, and local businesses” stated Barb Wernicke, current President.
+While Bill Davission is no longer with us, “his vision of the community reaching out to struggling families in District 200 continues to gain support from schools, neighbors, and local businesses” stated Barb Wernicke, past President.
 “At my church, the invited families start lining up to get in the door at least 2 hours before the event starts.
 As the raw December weather arrives, they find themselves in dire need of the winter clothes, coats, and boots which Christmas Sharing provides.
 After the basics are taken care of, a parent can select a new toy for each child and receive a food box to feed the family for week.
 Now that’s Christmas!”

 As you scroll through this website, take some time to think about how you can help this growing program.
 Maybe it’s some volunteer time, or a donation of food, clothing, toys or money.
 All are appreciated and needed.
 As one of our volunteers stated, “This is truly an annual Christmas miracle.”